BeingSoumyadeepSharma/hand-written-digits-predictor/readme.md

 ### Step 1:

-Clone the repository using the following command and change directory.
+Clone the repository using the following commands and then change the directory.

 ```sh
 $ git clone https://github.com/BeingSoumyadeepSharma/hand-written-digits-predictor.git